gaetbout/starknet-array-manipulation/README.md

-#  Array manipulation
+#  Array

-Here is a simple manipulation to do some common array manipulation.
+Here is a simple lib to do some common array operations.
-Since cairo is memory immutable (once you write the value if a memory cell, this cell cannot  change anymore), each method changing the order, adding an item at a specific index, will result in a new array.
+Since cairo is memory immutable (once you write the value in a memory cell, this cell cannot  change anymore), each function requiring any memory change, will create a new array.
 So you can see each method as a copy method with some more extra logic.
 Which is why I chose to standardise  this behavior by  always returning two elements the length of the new  array and the new array (arr_len, arr) even when it is not useful.
 Here is everything you can do:

-1. Creation
-    * get_new_array() -> (arr_len : felt, arr : felt*): Creating an new empty array
+This library is divided in two files (so far).
+One is for actual array manipulation that will then create a new array as a response.
+While the other should just return a response but not affect the state of memory.

+## Array manipulation
 2. Adding: All are O(N) complexity
     * add_last(arr_len : felt, arr : felt*, item : felt) -> (arr_len : felt, arr : felt*): Adding at the last position
      ⚠️ If you still have access to the array, and the memory isn't bounded already, please just do: